 Under the DPD, Member States required notification to the DPA of processing involving sensitive data.
 Under the GDPR, this notification is not required yet.
 However, the data controller that processes personal health data on a large scale shall carry out a DPIA in accordance with Article 35.
 The high risk in processing health data is in re ipsa.
-A DPIA is not mandatory for an individual physician or a healthcare professional, independently of the amount of data processed.
-A DPIA is instead mandatory for a hospital which processes patients' personal data in the hospital information system, since data are sensitive and processed on a large scale.
+A DPIA is not mandatory for an individual physician or a healthcare professional, independently of the amount of data processes patients' personal data in the hospital information system, since data are sensitive and processed on a large scale.
 The processing of personal health data in research projects and clinical trials is likely to require a DPIA as well, since they store a great amount of sensitive data.
 Actually, it has been pointed out that